 The tires on your vehicle have all-weather treads to provide traction in rain and snow.
 However, in some climates, you may need to use snow tires and chains.
-If you need to use chains, it is recommended that cable chains are used only with steel wheels (of the same size and specifications) as chains may chip aluminum wheels.
+If you need to use chains, it is recommended that steel wheels (of the same size and specifications) be used, as chains may chip aluminum wheels.

-Follow these guidelines when using snow tires and cable chains:
+Follow these guidelines when using snow tires and chains: